mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/01/Day-41/">March 01, 2017</a></small></div>
 <p><strong>Senate approves Trump's nominee, Ryan Zinke, for the Department of the Interior</strong>.
-The Republican congressman promised to review Obama-era actions limiting oil and gas drilling in Alaska and said he rejected President Donald Trump's past comment that climate change is a "hoax." (<a href="http://www.cnn.com/2017/03/01/politics/ryan-zinke-confirmation-vote-interior-secretary/" target="_blank">CNN</a>)</p>
+The Republican congressman promised to review Obama-era actions limiting oil and gas drilling in Alaska and said he rejected President Donald Trump's past comment that <a href="/trump-epa/">climate change</a> is a "hoax." (<a href="http://www.cnn.com/2017/03/01/politics/ryan-zinke-confirmation-vote-interior-secretary/" target="_blank">CNN</a>)</p>